coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 1. Request edit access to the CIC website (see instructions above).
 2. Go to [https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/colleges], the /colleges/ directory.
 3. Follow the instructions just above for 'How to create a new directory on GitHub'.
 Use the name of your college as the folder name (use a version appropriately shortened to work as a URL), and name the file you create 'index.md'.
-4. Go into one of the other colleges folders, open their index.md, click Edit This File (the pen icon near the 'History' button), and copy the markdown code into your new index.md file, to use as a template.
+4. Go into one of the other colleges folders, open their index.md, click Edit This File (the pen icon near the 'History' button), and copy the Markdown code into your new index.md file, to use as a template.
 5. Edit the header information in the file, between the ---'s, to reflect your college's name.
 6. Write some introductory text for your college.
 7. Commit the file.